 Fortunately, unlike recovery for alcoholism and drug addiction, sexual sobriety and recovery are not defined by long-term abstinence.
 Celibacy is not a long-term solution to sex and porn addiction.
 Recognizing this, we define sexual sobriety and recovery as we define the process of healing with eating disorders – another area in which long-term abstinence is simply not feasible.
 Rather than permanently abstaining from all sexual activity, we ask clients to think about sexual sobriety and sexual recovery as learning to be sexual in non-compulsive, non-problematic, life-affirming ways.

-What does substance/sex addiction recovery look like?
+What does a treatment day look like?

 - Full Bio-Psycho-Social and Psychosexual Evaluations

 - Completion of the Sexual Dependency Inventory (Online)

 - Trauma Identification and Containment